 Side effects such as diarrhea, bloating, gas, and abdominal pain were reported in studies.
 It is difficult to tell if these are related to the medication or the disease, so discuss them with your doctor or nurse.
 These side effects may be decreased by giving the injections between meals or at bedtime.
 The LAR form is less likely to cause these side effects, and they typically stop within 1-4 days of the injection and decrease with long-term treatment.

 Nausea and/or Vomiting

 This medication may cause slow or abnormal heartbeats or sinus bradycardia.
-Notify your healthcare provider right away if you feel abnormal heartbeats or if you feel dizzy or faint.
+Notify your oncology care team right away if you feel abnormal heartbeats or if you feel dizzy or faint.

 Blood Sugar Changes (Hypo/Hyperglycemia)

 This medication can cause lowered or elevated blood sugar levels in patients with and without diabetes.
 Your healthcare team will monitor your blood sugar.
 If you develop shakiness, nervousness, anxiety, sweating, chills, clamminess, rapid/fast heartbeat or headaches (symptoms of low blood sugar) or develop increased thirst, urination or hunger, blurry vision, headaches, or your breath smells like fruit (symptoms of high blood sugar) notify your healthcare team.
 Diabetics should monitor their blood sugar closely and report elevations to the healthcare team.

 Less common but important side effects can include:

 This medication can cause hypothyroidism (under active thyroid).
 Your healthcare provider will perform blood tests to check the function of your thyroid and treat this side effect if it develops.
 Symptoms of thyroid problems include: tiredness, feeling hot or cold, change in your voice, weight gain or loss, hair loss and muscle cramps.
 Report any of these symptoms to your oncology care team.